Patrick M. Gaffney, M.D.

 Honors and Awards

-1997 Molecular Genetics Fellowship, University of Minnesota
+Molecular Genetics Fellowship, University of Minnesota, 1997

-1999 NIH NIAMS Clinical Investigator Award
+NIH NIAMS Clinical Investigator Award, 1999

 Other Activities

-Member, SLEGEN Consortium Data Analysis Committee (2006 to present)
+Member, SLEGEN Consortium Data Analysis Committee, 2006-present

-OUHSC MD/PhD Program Steering Committee (2010-present)
+OUHSC MD/PhD Program Steering Committee, 2010-present

-JoVE Editorial Board Member, Clinical and Translational Medicine (2014-present)
+JoVE Editorial Board Member, Clinical and Translational Medicine, 2014-present

-Associate Director, OUHSC MD/PHD Program (2016-present)
+Associate Director, OUHSC MD/PHD Program, 2016-present

-OMRF Scientific Promotions Committee (2017-present)
+OMRF Scientific Promotions Committee, 2017-present

 Memberships